samsquire/dream-programming-language/README.md

 * I like the thoughts and idea I wrote in [ideas4, 798.
 Microbenchmark upward](https://github.com/samsquire/ideas4#798-microbenchmark-upward) where we start with something known to be performant and efficient at micro/small scenarios and add features to make it useful.
 * I want to write distributed systems, performant and multithreaded asynchronous backends as easily and reliably deployable as a PHP app.
 Go is probably fit for this purpose, but I want to model how I think in my language.
 * Everything is nonblocking in my dream programming language.
 Blocking is handled by the compiler and runtime.
 I have notes about a [3 tier multithreaded architecture](https://github.com/samsquire/three-tier-multithreaded-architecture) design.
-* I think the runtime should have persistable pipelines or state machines as a first class concept like Temporal.io and support extremely fast messaging between threads.
+* I think the runtime should have persistable pipelines or state machines as a first class concept like Temporal.io and support extremely fast messaging between threads such as LMAX Disruptor.
 It should be easy to implement retry logic.
 * A built-in advanced resolution algorithm that removes classes of bugs and handles all override combinations and configuration potentialities.
 Configuration is easy.
 * I want fast serialization.
 * I want a programming language that I can think in and has a notation that is effective for solving the kinds of problems that I have.